How to Apply

 As part of the audition, you are required to perform a one-minute solo that highlights your performance skills.
 You or someone else may choreograph this solo.
 The solo may be excerpted and the music cut from an existing longer work, or you may prepare a solo that is intended as a one-minute dance.
 You should provide any sound accompaniment in CD or iPod format.
 Please prepare to stay within the one-minute time limit.

 Letters of Recommendation

 Your application should include two letters of recommendation (signed and dated) from individuals able to assess your abilities.
-We accept email letters of recommendation (mail to: email@example.com).
+We accept email letters of recommendation (email to: firstname.lastname@example.org).
 One letter should be written by an academic teacher or advisor who is able comment on your ability to be successful in university-level academic coursework; the second letter should be written by a primary dance teacher who is able to comment on your ability and potential to be successful in a university-level dance program.